froala/vue-froala-wysiwyg/README.md

 #### 2. Make sure you have the right Webpack settings for loading the CSS files, Font Awesome and jQuery.

+*Note*: you can skip this part if you created your application using boiler plate generation code stated above.

 ```javascript
 var webpack = require('webpack')